Dominican University New York

 Dominican University New York is a private Catholic university in Orangeburg, New York, United States.
 It is chartered by the Board of Regents of the University of the State of New York and accredited by the Middle States Commission on Higher Education.
 Its 64 acre suburban campus in Orangeburg is 17 mi from New York City in Rockland County.

 History

 Dominican University New York was founded as Dominican College of Blauvelt in 1952 by the Dominican Sisters of Blauvelt to offer a teacher preparation program for religious women.
 Five years later, the college was opened to lay students.
 In 1967, it became fully coeducational.

 On May 17, 2022, the New York State Board of Regents approved the name change from Dominican College to Dominican University New York.

+Today it is an independent, four-year and master’s-level liberal arts university for men and women, chartered by the Board of Regents of the University of the State of New York and fully accredited by the Middle States Association of Colleges and Secondary Schools, led by Dr. Manuel Martínez the first layperson to serve as University President.

+The University fully participates in the Yellow Ribbon Program and offers other programs and service to veterans and active military students.

+In addition, U.S. News & World Report ranked Dominican University New York a Top Performer on Social Mobility on its 2022-2023 Best Colleges list.